vmkcom/dropbox-js/README.md

 ## Development

+The [development guide](./guides/development.md) will make your life easier if you need to change the source code.

 This library is written in CoffeeScript.
-[This document](./doc/coffee_faq.md) can help you understand if that matters to you.
+[These notes](./guides/coffee_faq.md) can help you understand if that matters to you.

-The [development guide](./doc/development.md) will make your life easier if you need to change the source code.

 ## Platform-Specific Issues